pmean/build-website/text/07/AnomCalculations1.md

 Again, all data points are inside the decision limits.

-**Analysis of proportions**.
+### Analysis of proportions

 The analysis simplifies somewhat if your data is a set of proportions rather than a set of means.
 You no longer need to compute a pooled standard deviation, but instead use a formula for variation that is a simple function of the average proportion.
 You also do not need to calculate degrees of freedom, and can treat them as an infinite number of degrees of freedom.
 This is effectively the same thing as replacing a t-distribution with a normal distribution.
 Here is the formula.

 ![](http://www.pmean.com/new-images/07/AnomCalculations114.gif)

 A worker is asked to compare four different hearing tests to assure that they are of comparable difficulty.

 ```{}
 Test-1 86%